f5devcentral/xcmcndemoguide/README.rst

 Resources
 #########

-For more information covered by this Demo Guide, please see the following resources including DevCentral articles, YouTube videos and demo guides for AWS and Azure Clouds with the terraform istructions:
+For more information covered by this Demo Guide, please see the following resources including DevCentral articles, YouTube videos and terraform istructions:

 - DevCentral Articles: